anirudhjayaraman/leetcode/README.md

 This README file is to be updated as and when I complete another Leetcode problem.
 I plan to start with Python and follow up later with C++.

+Python code is placed in folder named `/python`

 Challenges completed so far (in the order in which I approach them) include:
 - *#1678*: [Goal Parser Interpretation](https://leetcode.com/problems/goal-parser-interpretation/)
 - *#1436*: [Destination City](https://leetcode.com/problems/destination-city/)